49,599 miles later,

 There is no right or wrong.
 There is only your choice (and of course, your consequences).
 Life is what you make it so make it your own.

 There is Only the Present

-(Walking around in Sultanahmet in Istanbul thinking to myself)
+(Walking around Sultanahmet in Istanbul thinking to myself)

 … I should’ve gone to the Blue Mosque this morning.
 Where should I go tomorrow?
 What should I do when I get to Budapest …

-When you go on a long trip like this, it’s easy to constantly think about what is next and forget to enjoy the present moment.
-I was guilty of this several times during this trip.
+When you take a long trip like this, it’s easy to constantly think about what is next and forget to enjoy the present moment.
+I was guilty of this several times during my trip.

 What’s crazy is that if I didn’t catch myself, I would have spent the full two-months worried about where to go next instead of actually enjoying the incredible experience right in front of me.
 Since I was also the photographer, I was especially susceptible to this.

 Having returned from my trip, I realized that I spend a lot of time in the present thinking about what I’m planning to do tomorrow or what I did in the past.
 I rarely get to enjoy what’s happening in the present.
 Knowing that, I’ve tried to focus more on the present through meditation.
-I now meditate 7 minutes every day and I notice the difference.
-I have definitely become more self-aware and attuned to my thoughts.
+I now meditate 10 minutes every day and I notice the difference.
+I am more self-aware and attuned to my thoughts.

 Living in the present doesn’t mean you shouldn’t plan or reflect on your past.
 Both of these activities are very important.
 Just make sure that you’re consciously carving out time to do it so it becomes an activity in the present.
 What you don’t want is to drift into the past or future when you really should be living your life in the present.